Why you may need an Asbestos Inspection:

 What materials will be tested:

-Any material that is not wood, metal, or glass has the potential to contain asbestos fibers.
+Most any material that is not wood, metal, or glass has the potential to contain asbestos fibers.
 The most common materials a residential renovator will encounter are joint compound, ceiling textures, vinyl flooring, and pipe insulation.
 We will use our expertise and experience to identify materials that require sampling.

 Commercial projects may have other unique materials based on the type of building.